Auranis/HighDigitSAMs/README.md

 ### SON-9 Fire Can AAA Director with KS-19 AAA Gun
 The SON-9/KS-19 combination was a potent Soviet heavy AAA system with radar guidance.
 Selectable in the mission editor as: AAA SON-9 Fire Can, AAA 100mm KS-19
-Currently using 3D models from the Sborka and Flak 18.
+Currently using 3D models from the Silkworm radar and Flak 18.
 Thanks to Hextopia for the implementation.

 ## Version history

+#### V 1.4.0 2021-01-27 -
+Added S-300PMU-2, S-300V, Gazetchik Decoy by LetMePickThat, including new 3D models by ERO
+Reduced top speed and accuracy of V-759, tweaked PN coefficients.
+Includes RWR symbology for SA-12 and now the SA-23 search radars.
+Changed SON-9 to use the silkworm 3D model.
 #### V 1.3.0 2020-12-13 -
 Added SON-9, KS-19 by Hextopia.
-Added new S-300 3D models by EKO.
+Added new S-300 3D models by ERO.
 Added SA-10B implementation by LetMePickThat.
 Increased 5V55RUD missile performance slightly.
 Slightly reduced overload limit for V-759 missile.
 Restored launch warning for SA-23.